E-Commerce Business Attorney · California · Online Store Legal

 E-commerce businesses have specific legal needs that generic advice misses.

 California has its own e-commerce requirements that many out-of-state guides omit.
-The California Consumer Privacy Act (CCPA) requires businesses with California customers to provide specific disclosures and honor opt-out requests for data sharing.
-A generic privacy policy template is unlikely to meet this standard.
+The California Consumer Privacy Act and the CPRA require businesses with California customers to provide specific disclosures and honor opt-out requests for data sharing, and the state’s automatic-renewal statute is one of the most aggressively enforced in the country.
+Subscription operators who miss the required disclosures, consent flow, or cancellation mechanic draw the same class-action complaint repeatedly, with statutory damages that add up across the subscriber base.

-Online sellers also face a tax picture more complicated than a single Schedule C. Sales tax nexus in multiple states, platform 1099-K income, and the question of whether your business income qualifies for the qualified business income deduction all affect what you owe.
-Delina advises on the entity structure that positions your store for real tax efficiency, not just lower complexity on this year's return.
+Online sellers also face a tax picture more complicated than a single Schedule C. Sales-tax nexus in multiple states under the post-Wayfair economic nexus rules, platform 1099-K income, and the question of whether your business income qualifies for the qualified business income deduction all affect what you owe.
+Delina advises on the entity structure that positions your store for real tax efficiency, not just lower complexity on this year’s return.

 If you are building a brand alongside your store, trademark registration protects your name and product brand nationally.
-Online sellers on Amazon and other platforms are increasingly vulnerable to brand hijacking , a registered trademark gives you legal standing to enforce your rights.
+Online sellers on Amazon and other platforms are increasingly vulnerable to brand hijacking.
+A registered trademark gives you legal standing to enforce your rights, and Delina coordinates with Amazon’s brand registry takedown process when copycats surface.

 What Delina Covers